brianhouse/art_and_code/units/3_indeterminacy/lecture.md

    <img src="code/canvas_11.png" width=700 /><br />
  </p>

-As an aside, one shortcut that will make our lives a bit easier is that if the first parameter for `random` is `0`, we can omit it.
+As an aside, one shortcut that will make our lives a bit easier is that if the first argument for `random` is `0`, we can omit it.
 In other words `random(0, 42)` can be shortened to `random(42)`, which is more convenient to write.

 <!-- pause and have them experiment, questions -->